metabase/toucan/docs/defining-models.md

 ## Lifecycle Methods

-When `types` and `properties` aren't enough to implement the custom behavior for models, Toucan provides a menagerire of additional methods that can be used to transform objects as they come out of or go into a database.
+When `types` and `properties` aren't enough to implement the custom behavior for models, Toucan provides a menagerie of additional methods that can be used to transform objects as they come out of or go into a database.

 ### pre-insert